-This past weekend Estie and I started the 29th semester of Ayurveda Yoga Academy 's Continued Education for Yoga Teachers along with our fellow practitioners all the way in South Korea!
+This past weekend we started the 29th semester of Ayurveda Yoga Academy 's Continued Education for Yoga Teachers along with our fellow practitioners all the way in South Korea!

 During the first class our teacher asked us the question, "what is yoga?"
 Some of the answers to which included;

 Yoga is emptying

 Yoga is science

 Yoga is a way to prayer

 We went into some of different kinds of yoga;

 Hatha Yoga - with includes Asana (physical posture) and Pranayama (breathing)

 Raja Yoga - which works more directly on the mind and meditation

 Karma Yoga - the practice of playing one's role without expectation of reward